P4N1-C/fake-news-detector/memory-bank/architecture.md

    - Modern UI loads with glassmorphism design
    - User enters news claim in textarea

-2. **Claim Analysis Pipeline:**
+2. **Claim Analysis Pipeline with Feedback-Based Logic:**

    - Frontend sends claim to `/analyze_claim` endpoint
+   - Backend first determines time dependency using LLM analysis
-   - Backend checks ChromaDB for existing analysis
+   - Backend checks ChromaDB for existing analysis with **feedback-aware and time-dependency logic**:
+     - **Time Dependency Check**: If claim is time-dependent and cached data is too old, proceed with new analysis
+     - **Multiple Similar Claims**: Queries up to 5 similar claims above similarity threshold
+     - **Feedback Priority System**: inaccurate > accurate > no feedback
+     - **Inaccurate Feedback Override**: If best matching claim has "inaccurate" feedback, proceed with new analysis
+     - **Accurate Feedback**: Use cached result if best matching claim has "accurate" feedback and not too old
+     - **No Feedback**: Use cached result if no feedback exists and not too old (default behavior)
+   - If cached result used: returns stored analysis with `source: "claim_history"`
-   - If not found: refines claim text using LLM
+   - If new analysis needed: refines claim text using LLM → performs web search → analyzes with Google Gemini → stores results with time dependency info
-   - Performs web search using DuckDuckGo
-   - Analyzes claim using Google Gemini LLM
-   - Stores results in ChromaDB with metadata
-   - Returns comprehensive analysis to frontend
+   - Returns comprehensive analysis to frontend including time dependency information

 3. **Results Display:**